 Unrealized foreign exchange gains and losses result from translating these monetary assets and liabilities from their underlying currency to the functional currency of Vermilion and its subsidiaries.
 Unrealized foreign exchange primarily results from the translation of Euro denominated financial assets and US dollar denominated financial liabilities.
-As such, an appreciation in the Euro against the Canadian dollar will result in an unrealized foreign exchange gain while an appreciation in the US dollar against the Canadian dollar will result in an unrealized foreign exchange loss (and viceversa).
+As such, an appreciation in the Euro against the Canadian dollar will result in an unrealized foreign exchange loss (and vice-versa).

 For the three months ended September 30, 2017, the unfavourable impact of the Canadian dollar strengthening against the Euro was more significant than the favourable impact of the Canadian dollar strengthening against the US dollar, resulting in an unrealized foreign exchange loss.
-For the nine months ended September 30, 2017, the Canadian dollar weakened against the Euro and strengthened against the US dollar, resulting in an unrealized foreign exchange gain.
+For the nine months ended September 30, 2017, the Canadian dollar weakened against the Euro and strengthened against the US dollar, resulting in an unrealized foreign exchange loss.